bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

-Adding another dimension, I also ran HMC and MH for a `bivariate normal distribution <https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Bivariate_case>`__ with standard deviation in both dimension of :math:`1.0`, and a correlation of :math:`0.9`.
+Adding another dimension, I also ran HMC and MH for a `bivariate normal distribution <https://en.wikipedia.org/wiki/Multivariate_normal_distribution#Bivariate_case>`__ with standard deviation in both dimension of :math:`1.0`, and a correlation of :math:`0.9` for 1000 samples.
-The samples are plotted (from left to right, top to bottom) in Figure 8 for two HMC runs, a MH run, and a comparison to the results of directly sampling from it (with Numpy).
+The samples are plotted (from left to right, top to bottom) in Figure 8 for two HMC runs, a MH run, and directly sampling from the distribution (via Numpy).
 I plotted the unit circle to give a sense of scale of the standard deviation of two dimensions (multivariate normal distributions with non-diagonal covariance matrices don't typically look spherical though).
 I also tuned all of them (except for Numpy) to have a relatively